Statgraphics: Applications

 Statgraphics is frequently used for Six Sigma process improvement.
 The program has also been used in various health and nutrition-related studies.
 The software is heavily used in manufacturing chemicals, pharmaceuticals, medical devices, automobiles, food and consumer goods.
-It is also widely used in mining, environmental studies, and basic R&D. Government agencies such as NASA and the EPA also use the program, as do many colleges and universities around the world.
+It is also widely used in mining, environmental studies, and basic R&D.

 Distribution

 Statgraphics is distributed by Statgraphics Technologies, Inc., a privately held company based in The Plains, Virginia.